MArif234/covid19_transportation/README.md

 # COVID-19 Transportation Analysis
 # 🚦 COVID-19 and County-Level Transportation Patterns

 This project investigates how transportation behaviors across ~3,000 U.S. counties changed in response to major COVID-19 milestones, including each county's first reported case and first COVID-related death.
-Using data from the U.S. Department of Transportation and COVID-19 timelines, we extracted two 14-day windows—before and after each event—to analyze shifts in mobility patterns.
+Using data from the U.S. Department of Transportation and COVID-19 timelines, we extracted two 14-day windows (before and after each event) to analyze shifts in mobility patterns.

 ## 🧠 Project Overview